sky-lounge/docs/content/plaform-engineers/job-definitions.md

 weight: 4
 ---

 A job definition is a `yaml` file following the [GitHub job specification](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_id), with two key differences.
-First, it must have exactly one top-level key: the name of the job defined as per the skylounge.yml.
+First, it must have one top-level key: the job name defined as per the skylounge.yml.
 Additionally, the file may use SkyLounge parameters (defined below).
 A job definition may only define a single job.

 The example below shows an excerpt from a job to deploy to Google Cloud Run.